amcgladd/angular-food-truck/README.md

 As a unknown user, I want to be able to specify my role either patron or admin.

+## Stretch User Stories
+As any user, I want to be able to see a events-detail page showing more details about a single event.

 ## Planned Component map

 ![component map](https://github.com/amcgladd/angular-food-truck/blob/master/images/componentMap2.png)